I have never been so happy to get something off the loom. I am talking about THIS:

 But, we can’t all have backstraps like those.

 I used Aunt Lydia crochet cotton size #3 for Terri’s backstrap.
 I wouldn’t consider #3 heavy enough for a good backstrap in just warp-faced plain weave.
 I wove a center strip of pick-up pattern which was thick and made the plain borders match that thickness by weaving them in the intermesh structure (this “thick border” structure is taught in my first book).

 This made for a nice thick and sturdy strap.

 I have bunches of backstraps!
 My “favorite” regularly changes.
-Right now, as all my backstraps are packed away for my up and coming trip, I am using a simple piece of fairly thin leather with shoelace ties that a friend in the US found and gave me.
+Right now, I am using a simple piece of fairly thin leather with shoelace ties that a friend in the US found and gave me.
 It does the trick.
 It is actually pretty rare to find a backstrap weaver here in Bolivia who has gone to any particular trouble over her backstrap.

 But then again, just how badly do you want to weave?
 Sometimes you will put up with anything to get your hands into a warp!…like just a piece of string around the back as you can see below.

 Okay, so I wove Terri’s backstrap, got my thoughts and ideas in line, and then felt ready to get back into the black panel project.
 I just love winding that black warp and sitting in my loom looking at all those threads stretched before me.

 This time around I am making a conscious effort to ensure that the black panel sits happily between its red partners.
 I had made the mistake before of thinking that the design on the red panels was quiet enough not to interfere with what was happening on the black one…not so.